 The slasher was my first real insight into the idea that a film doesn’t have to be particularly good to be enjoyable.
 I fell in love with action B-movies much earlier, those gloriously cack-handed Golan-Globus productions just as sketchy, but as an uneducated tyke I genuinely believed that Michael Dudikoff was the greatest actor alive (it might be worth noting that I also had serious aspirations of becoming a ninja).

 As I approached my early teens horror became my unbridled fascination, the likes of Fred Krueger and Jason Voorhees consuming me absolutely.
-I had no awareness of pacing, dramatic tension or the dozen other facets that make a movie great in the traditional sense, even if, with the likes of Halloween, I was a aware on some primal level that what I was experiencing was something special.
+I had no awareness of pacing, dramatic tension or the dozen other facets that make a movie great in the traditional sense, even if, with the likes of Halloween, I was aware on some primal level that what I was experiencing was something special.
 All these years later, I’m much less passive, but I don’t enjoy so-called lesser movies any less.
 I actually enjoy them more, understanding that there’s as much fun to be had with films that are so inept from a technical standpoint that highlighting their various flaws is a fun and fulfilling experience in itself.

-That’s not to say all slashers are acceptable.
+That’s not to say that all slashers are acceptable.
 The sub-genre’s early-80s boom led to an overabundance of shoddy, low-budget efforts that were not only devoid of artistry, but in many cases mind-numbingly boring and from a technical standpoint borderline unwatchable.
-Even the most die hard genre fanatic will admit to having endured some absolute stinkers, the kind so devoid of ingenuity that they qualify as a slasher in business sentiment alone.
+Even the most die hard genre fanatic will admit to having endured some absolute stinkers, the kind so devoid of ingenuity they qualify as a slasher in business sentiment alone.
 The very cream of the crop, movies such as My Bloody Valentine, The Burning and The Prowler, excelled in creative violence, were redolent of a landmark era of horror movie censorship that saw films cut to ribbons or even banned outright and rented under the counter.
-Others, like The Slumber Party Massacre, Sleepaway Camp and The Boogeyman, were notable for their narrative quirks and/or outright silliness, attaining cult status for altogether different reasons.
-Fewer still had both in abundance, but if one slasher managed to tick all the boxes, it was Juan Piquer Simón’s Pieces.
+Others, like The Slumber Party Massacre, Sleepaway Camp and The Boogey Man, were notable for their narrative quirks and/or outright silliness, attaining cult status for altogether different reasons.
+Fewer still had violence and humour in abundance, but if one slasher managed to tick all the boxes, it was Juan Piquer Simón’s Pieces.

 For one thing, events begin forty years prior in 1942, but the jigsaw in question features a naked lady who looks distinctly 80s — unless women in the 40s had a similar penchant for hairspray and all-over tanning.
 I mean, how would you even get your hands on a jigsaw of a naked woman back then, especially if you were an eight-year old boy?
 Finding the mutilated corpse of our killer infant’s mother, the local police presume that the bloodsoaked boy hiding in the same room is merely an innocent bystander, the gruesome evidence hardly registering with police and a neighbour lady who quickly stop by to check on the commotion.
 It’s as if they were expecting to find the room caked in a woman’s innards!
 “Not to worry, kid,” one of them calmly assures as clumps of viscera drip from the ceiling.
 One of them even asks for a plastic garbage bag — an insensitive remark, but also a dubious one as they hadn’t been invented yet.
 Perhaps he had a few prototypes in his patrol wagon.